Jutehk/CleanCity/tests/test-cases.md

 Expected Result:
 - The welcome message should be fully visible and properly aligned

-Actual Result: [To be filled during testing]
+Actual Result:
+Message is partially hidden by the top banner

 Status: ❌